overwolf/overwolf.github.io/docs/api/overwolf-settings-hotkeys.md

 sidebar_label: overwolf.settings.hotkeys
 ---

-Use the `overwolf.settings.hotkeys` API to view and modify the Overwolf hotkeys settings properties.
+Use this API to view and modify the Overwolf hotkeys settings properties.

-:::tip
+:::important
 Please read all the info about hotkeys and how to use them in our [hotkeys best practice](../topics/hotkeys-best-practices) guide.
 :::